my-rice/NEAT-Walker2D/README.md

 # NEAT-Walker2D

 # Description
+This repository contains the code for training a NEAT agent to solve the Walker2D environment from the OpenAI Gym.
+The code is based on the NEAT-Python library, but it was modified to work with mpi4py, which allows the code to run in parallel, in particular, each process runs a different population.
+At the end of the specified number of generations, the best agent from each population is saved to a file and shared with the near processes (this idea is named "migration" in the project).
+Note that at the last migration step the best agent is shared with all the processes.
+The code also uses the Hydra library to manage the configuration parameters.

+# Project goal
+The goal of this project is to use a famous NeuroEvolution algorithm, known as NEAT, to make the Walker2D agent move forward at 1 m/s speed, and achieving stability and efficiency in the movement.

 # Final result videos:

 # How to run the training code
 1. Install the required packages by running the following command: